 - Vomiting and diarrhoea.

 Children with these conditions should be kept off school.
-They can return to school once the vomiting and diarrhoea has stopped, this can usually be 24-48 hours after their last sickness.
+They can return to school once the vomiting and diarrhoea has stopped.
 In most cases of vomiting or diarrhoea, children start to feel better without treatment, but if symptoms persist, consult your GP.
-Learn more in Rotavirus Gastroenteritis.

 - Sore throat.

 A sore throat alone does not mean your child should be kept at home however if it is accompanied by a raised temperature, the child should stay at home.

 You can also get help identifying common childhood illnesses by using the Childhood illness slideshow.

 It is important to inform the school if your child is going to be absent on the first day of your child's illness.
 Use the Studybugs app or telephone the school to report your child's symptoms.
 The school may ask you about the nature of the illness and offer advice.
 It is important that you continue to keep the school updated throughout your child's absence.